![]() |

 establishments in New York City during the nineteenth century.

-Broadside, Joseph Meeks and Sons, New York City,
+Broadside, Joseph Meeks & Sons, New York City,

 New